feklee/Cycles32/README.md

 Introduction
 ============

-*Cycles32* is an Arduino library for measuring clock cycles with Timer1 and a 32 bit counter.
+*Cycles32* is an Arduino library for measuring clock cycles at 32 bit resolution.
+It uses the 16 bit Timer/Counter1 on an ATmega328.

 The overhead in cycles introduced by function calls is not taken into account.

-Tested with the Arduino Pro Mini ATmega328P (5V, 16MHz).
+Tested with the Arduino Pro Mini ATmega328 (5V, 16MHz).

 License